Temple (Latter Day Saints): Church of Jesus Christ (Cutlerite)

 The Church of Jesus Christ (Cutlerite) performs temple ordinances in its Independence, Missouri, meetinghouse, their only building still in active use, though the church also believes in the principle of constructing special temples such as the ones in Kirtland and Nauvoo.
 Cutlerites do not designate their meetinghouse as a temple per se, but they believe that it serves precisely the same purpose and that the ordinances performed there are equally as valid as ones done in any pre-1844 temple.
 These sacred services of the Cutlerites are not open to the public, and participants are forbidden to discuss them outside the room in which they are performed.

 Cutlerite meetinghouses are constructed with a main-floor chapel that is always open to the public unless baptisms for the dead are being performed; a second-floor room, which is closed to the public at all times, is reserved for the ordinances of the endowment.
-Cutlerites do not use the term "endowment" to refer to these rituals; they generally refer to them as "the priesthood ordinances."
+Cutlerites do not use the term "endowment" to refer to these rituals; they generally refer to them as "the priesthood ordinances".
 A rectangular-shaped baptismal font is accessed through a trap door beneath the floor of the main-floor chapel, which is used for baptisms of both the living and the dead.
 Eternal marriages are not performed by the Cutlerites, as they have always rejected that particular doctrine.

 Community of Christ

-Community of Christ (formerly the Reorganized Church of Jesus Christ of Latter Day Saints) maintains two temples.
-Unlike those of the LDS Church, these temples are open to the public.
+Community of Christ (formerly the RLDS Church) currently maintains one temple.
+Unlike those of the LDS Church, the temple is open to the public.
 Many religious functions take place including communion and a daily prayer for peace.

-The temple built in Kirtland, Ohio, is owned and maintained by Community of Christ.
-This was the first temple built by the Latter Day Saint movement and the only temple completed in the lifetime of Joseph Smith.

 During its 1994 World Conference, Community of Christ dedicated the Independence Temple located in Independence, Missouri.
 The Community of Christ describes this temple as a house of worship and education "dedicated to the pursuit of peace".
 The church holds a Daily Prayer for Peace at 1:00 p.m.
 Central Time in the temple's 1,600 seat sanctuary.

+From around 1901 to 2024, the temple built in Kirtland, Ohio, was owned and maintained by Community of Christ.
+This was the first temple built by the Latter Day Saint movement and the only temple completed in the lifetime of Joseph Smith.
+The LDS Church and Community of Christ announced on March 5, 2024 that ownership of the site had transferred to the former as part of a $192.5 million acquisition of historic sites and objects.